Home > Digital technologies > Cybersecurity > NIS 2: how do you prepare to apply the new cyber security directive?

 • From court injunctions ordering the entity to comply through specific measures.

 The directors of ES may be banned from practising in the event of non-compliance.
-It is therefore important for these managers to be trained in cybersecurity governance..
+It is therefore important for these managers to be trained in the governance cybersecurity.

 How much does compliance cost?

 This cost can vary considerably depending on the size of the organisation and its state of readiness for compliance.
-Added to this is the number of digital devices and the number of people responsible for cyber security.
+Then there's the number of digital devices and the number of people responsible for cyber security.

 The costs to be taken into account include: safety audits, technological upgrades, staff training and, if necessary, the use of external consultants.